How Does Branding Help a Startup?

 It’s your most valuable asset

-It isn’t your product, or your people or even your hardware that ultimately is the most valuable thing you have.
+It isn’t your product, your people or even your hardware that ultimately is the most valuable thing you have.

 It’s your brand identity.